-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 They failed to close borders and it was weeks before they even interviewed staff at the supermarket where Katrice vanished in the few seconds it took her mother Sharon to fetch some crisps.
 Nor did they notify hospitals of an eye condition Katrice had that would have helped to identify the little girl.

-Finally, in 2012, the Ministry of Defence apologised for its 'flawed investigations' and a review team was appointed to reassess the case, but Richard believes the RMP has done little to redeem itself since.
+Finally, in 2012, the Ministry of Defence apologised for its "flawed investigations" and a review team was appointed to reassess the case, but Lee believes the RMP has done little to redeem itself since.

 He claims that in May last year, after police excavated a German riverbank close to where Katrice was last seen, the realisation that bones they uncovered belonged not to his daughter but to a horse was broken on social media before police told him.